felixge/node-romulus/README.md

 **Note:** If you ommit the `my-site` argument, romulus will default to naming your output folder `build`.

-Alternatively you could run the local development server at [http://localhost:8080/](http://localhost:8080/) by typing this:
+For testing your site, you should run the local development server at [http://localhost:8080/](http://localhost:8080/) by typing this:

 ```bash